Multi family properties require a tremendous amount of skill.

 We usually reconcile your account between the 3rd and 4th week of the month.
 Most of competitors reconcile at the end of the month.
 The reason why there is a delay is because we rarely get all the rents at the beginning of the month.
 There are some tenants who pay on the 15th and/or we have some stragglers.
 By waiting on a straggler, you will get that straggler ‘s rent.
 If we reconcile before a straggler pays rent, that rent will fall into th next month.

 These are essentially worthless on a multi family building.
 The only thing these are good for are is water heaters and air conditioners.
 Even then, the warranties will often find a way to stick you with a new one anyway.
-We will charge you $20 to hold your tenant’s hand to deal with your warranty company.
-That doesn’t even cover our cost to handle your pissed off tenant who doesn’t get air conditioning for a month.
-You will probably lose a tenant with a home warranty so brace yourself for it.
 Every year we end up in a lawsuit because of these damn home warranties.
-We are pretty close to telling owners we won’t manage a property that has a home warranty.
+Consequently, we will not manage a multi family building with a home warranty.

 In summary, managing multi family properties takes considerable skill to manage.
 Most of the properties we manage came from other companies who threw their hands up and cried “Uncle.”
 The number one problem we encounter is impatient investors.
 They believe the property they just purchased will start printing money the month after they give it to us.